wzulfikar/lifelog/programming/random_stuff_related_to_programming.md

 # Random Stuff Related to Programming

+- **Separation of Concern**
-- Separation of Concern : Reduce coupling, increase cohesion
+ - Reduce coupling, increase cohesion
+- **Coupling**
-- Coupling : The degree to which each program module relies on each of the module
+ - The degree to which each program module relies on each of the module
+- **Cohesion**
+ - The degree to which elements of a module belong together